Node-JF/tag-dynalite/README.md

 * Set a area number for each slot.
 * Set the number of Presets.
 * If Logical Channel control is required, set 'Enable Logical Channels' to 'Yes'.
 Set the number of Logical Channels.
-* Polling is not always required; it Polling is required, set 'Enable Polling' to 'Yes' and set a Poll Rate.
+* Polling is not always required; if Polling is required, set 'Enable Polling' to 'Yes'.
 Polling may be required if the Presets and Channels will be updated from other control methods simultaneously.
 * 'Logical Channel' faders can either be used in real-time, or snapshotted in Q-SYS to achieve 'preset' functionality.
 It is recommended to use Dyanlite Presets instead, however the Logical Channels have been tested to work with snapshots.

 ### Who do I talk to? ###